aessam/liteagent/README.md

 ## Command-Line Usage

-LiteAgent comes with a command-line interface that can be used in multiple ways:
+LiteAgent comes with a command-line interface that follows a command-based structure:

 ### Using the installed liteagent command